SumoLogic/sumologic-documentation/docs/manage/ingestion-volume/ingest-budgets/minute-volume.md

 ## Beta Playbook

-1. Identify sources which are not critical data sources where stricter data controls can be added to prevent  organization from being throttled.
+1. Identify sources which are not critical data sources where stricter data controls can be added to prevent your organization from being throttled.
 1. Identify `_sourceCategory` or any other identifier for the sources.
 1. Run the following query.
-Goal of this query is to understand previous data ingestion trends and suggest to you the peak volume we have seen per minute.
+The goal of this query is to understand previous data ingestion trends and suggest to you the peak volume we have seen per minute.
    ```sql
    {Your scope for data, example: _sourceCategory= alpha }
    | timeslice 1d